Transportation Challenges and Best Practices: The Supply Chain Design Perspective Panel

 Adopt transportation modeling as an ongoing business process

 While using transportation network modeling on a project basis is helpful and a great way to get started, the most long-term and impactful benefits arise out of adopting transportation optimization as an ongoing business process.
-These provides organizations a long-term view of their transportation network and the ability to track historical trends.
-Businesses can also access the living models to mitigate risks and engage in long-term planning.
+These provide organizations a long-term view of their transportation network and the ability to track historical trends.
+Businesses can also access living models to mitigate risks and engage in long-term planning.

 Many of the world’s leading companies, including our SummerCon panelists, have many of these strategies in place today.
 Don’t miss this great session to hear about these strategies in action, best practices and more.